ged/aurelia-semantic-ui/README.md

 # aurelia-semantic-ui

 This plugin is for the [Aurelia](http://www.aurelia.io/) platform.
-It contains custom elements for some of the [Semantic UI](http://semantic-ui.com/) widgets.
+It contains custom attributes for some of the [Semantic UI](http://semantic-ui.com/) widgets.

 It isn't really even alpha quality right now, as I'm still figuring out how half of this stuff works, so don't depend on anything quite yet.